 Gay has also launched a talk show on Clubhouse where she gained a casual 3.5 million followers, and continues to post videos on social media.
 One of Alexis Gay’s recent videos, “Every park hang in San Francisco,” took off, gaining more than 2 million views.

 “I think that video, and a lot of what I do, landed because people see themselves or someone they know in it.
 I know it’s accurate, because that’s who I am.
 Almost all of my videos are me but worse,” she said.

 Overall, she feels fortunate to be able to do creative work full-time and credits some of her artistic success to bringing a tech mentality.

 “I’m a perfectionist that has learned because of my tech background that perfection is way overrated if it’s going to prevent you from doing the thing,” she said.

-She also spends time helping other creators learn how to better monetize social media and other content, speaking on this topic and the lessons she learned at Patreon at Worklife’s annual meeting.
+She also spends time helping other creators learn how to better monetize content, speaking on this topic and influencer entrepreneurs at Worklife’s annual meeting.

-All in all, even though she’s known for making fun of tech culture, she does it out of love.
+All in all, even though Gay is known for making fun of tech culture, she does it out of love.

 “I’m very optimistic about tech — I don’t know if that’s controversial or not.
 But it’s true.
 Everything I have is because tech platforms have enabled me to do it.
 What’s exciting is that tech has become a better place to be for more people.
 We’re not there yet - but there is more opportunity for more people to participate.” ∎